aburaihan98/equiSports-Client/README.md

-# **EquiSports - Sports Equipment Online Store**
+**EquiSports - A Sports Equipment Store** 🏆

-Welcome to **EquiSports**, your one-stop platform for purchasing a wide range of sports equipment, gear, and apparel.
-Whether you're a professional athlete or a sports enthusiast, EquiSports offers high-quality products across various sports disciplines.
+EquiSports is a **sports accessories e-commerce platform** where users can browse, purchase, and manage sports equipment.
+The website includes **user authentication, product management, sorting, filtering, and a dark/light theme toggle** for a seamless experience.
+Users can add, update, and delete their listed equipment while enjoying an intuitive UI with **Lottie animations and smooth transitions**.
+The site ensures **secure authentication with Firebase and protected routes with JWT**, providing a reliable shopping experience. 🚀

 ![EquiSports Screenshot](https://i.ibb.co.com/xqR1L0Wv/equesports.png)